 Submit a training job using PyTorch

-The torchrun launcher is used to schedule a multi-node, multi-GPU PyTorch job on Slurm.
+Use the torchrun launcher to schedule a multi-node, multi-GPU PyTorch job on Slurm.
 The torchrun launcher is a superset of the launch utility from the torch.distributed package, which provides PyTorch support and communication primitives for multi-process parallelism across multiple GPUs running on one or more nodes.

-- Slurm is responsible for allocating the nodes to be used for PyTorch,
+- Slurm allocates the nodes to be used for PyTorch.

-torchrun is responsible for spawning the jobs within a single node.
+torchrun spawns the jobs within a single node.

 Example using PyTorch

-Here is an annotated example script of a multi-node distributed training job using PyTorch, where the goal is to define the allocation and ensure that the srun command is run once on each node.
+The following annotated example script shows a multi-node distributed training job using PyTorch.
+The goal is to define the allocation and ensure that the srun command runs once on each node.
+Replace [USERNAME] with your username.

 #!/bin/bash